tomcdonald/personal-website/content/authors/admin/_index.md

 highlight_name: true
 ---

-I am currently a PhD student in the Machine Learning Group at The University of Sheffield, working on probabilistic deep learning under the supervision of Dr Mauricio Álvarez.
-My current research interests include deep Gaussian processes and their applications, and the application of physical concepts to probabilistic machine learning.
+I am currently a PhD student in the Machine Learning Group at The University of Sheffield, working on physics-informed probabilistic deep learning under the supervision of Dr Mauricio Álvarez.
 Previously, I completed my masters and undergraduate degrees in the Computer Science and Physics departments at Sheffield respectively, and have also worked as an analyst in the energy sector.

-# {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.
+% {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.